 During our internship programs, our participants explore the world, make lifelong friendships from across the globe, and learn an immense amount about themselves.

 The rewards gained from living (and interning) outside of your comfort zone are invaluable and truly add up to the lifetime experience we aim to provide.

 3. Academic Credit

 An international internship is a great opportunity for professional and personal growth and as such many universities allow you to gain course credit for completing a relevant industry placement.
 The exact process and requirements for getting academic credit vary by university but this 5-step guide will give a broad overview of what is involved and steps you should take.

 All housing options include a private bedroom within a shared apartment or student residence.
 There are slight variations depending on the country in which you complete your internship program.
 We only offer private bedroom accommodation in our program destinations.
 We believe that private bedrooms are best suited to our participants’ professional development.
 You will be placed in a safe and pleasant area within reasonable distance from your internship placement.

-Home-Stays are available in Colombia and London upon request.
+Home-Stays are available in London upon request.

 5. Support & Logistics

 We have full-time staff based in your internship destination to provide you with the support you need during your internship abroad.